sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

  - o: specifies the output executable filename.
 Compile, assemble, and link to the output file.
  - Wall: prints "all" Warning messages.
  - Werror: consider all warnings as errors.
+ - I: include this directory to look for header files.
- - I or -L: include this directory to look for header files and libraries
+ - L: include this directory to look for libraries files
+ - l: link with a library.
  - g: generates additional symbolic debugging information for use with gdb debugger.
  - std=STANDARD : define which language standard to use.
  - v: verbose mode. displays more information.